YuhBoyMatty/sven_internalsrc/README.md

 sleep 125.0
 ```

-Also, you have a file called `test.txt`, then in the console you enter the following command: `sc_ms_add test`, file extension isn't allowed.
+Also, if you have a file called `test.txt`, then in the console you enter the following command: `sc_ms_add test`, file extension isn't allowed.